wiryadev/koin-compiler-playground/README.md

 ## TODO 🚧

-Basic Definition Creation:
+Basic Definition Options:
-- Definition
-    - Binds
 - Create at start
-- Qualifier / String Qualifier (@Qualifier)
+- Qualifier (@Qualifier)
-  - Ctor
-  - Fun
+=> Type & Function

 - Generic for other keywords with factory (help for later Android)
 - Android Keywords
     - @ViewModel